 New bottles made of plants may finally lead to the end of single-use plastic.

-The proposal made by the renewable chemicals company Avantium have already won the support of brands such as Danone, Carlsberg and Coca-Cola.
-The project remains on track despite the global lockdown caused by the novel coronavirus.
+The proposal made by the renewable chemicals company Avantium has already won the support of brands such as Danone, Carlsberg, and Coca-Cola.
 It is expected that more food and beverage companies will back up the plans in the coming months.
 Trials have shown that the plant-based plastic, made of sugars, will decompose in one year in a composter, and a few years longer in normal outdoor conditions.

 The new plant-based plastic could appear on supermarket shelves as soon as 2023.
 In the meantime, you can contribute to a cleaner environment by staying away, as much as possible, from single-use plastics.
 Make sure you check out our article about going zero-waste.